Frozen Shoulder in 2025: Causes and Faster Recovery Tips

 If you're experiencing progressive shoulder stiffness and pain that may indicate frozen shoulder, early intervention can significantly impact your recovery timeline and outcomes.
 The sooner appropriate treatment begins, the better your chances of avoiding prolonged disability.

-Our comprehensive evaluation will determine your current phase of frozen shoulder and develop an intensive treatment plan designed to accelerate your recovery and restore function as quickly as possible.
+Our thorough evaluation will determine your current phase of frozen shoulder and develop an intensive treatment plan designed to accelerate your recovery and restore function as quickly as possible.

 Ready to begin your frozen shoulder recovery?
 Schedule your evaluation today or call us at (973) 689-7123.
 Let our proven treatment methods help you restore shoulder function and get back to the activities you enjoy.

-For more information about our comprehensive approach to frozen shoulder treatment, visit our new patient information page to learn how we can help you overcome adhesive capsulitis and restore full shoulder function.
+For more information about our thorough approach to frozen shoulder treatment, visit our new patient information page to learn how we can help you overcome adhesive capsulitis and restore full shoulder function.